RWS/studio-api-docs/apiconcepts/filetypesupport/bil_implementing_the_file_sniffer.md

     }
 }
 ```
-***

-If the detection level is set to [Certain](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.DetectionLevel.yml#fields), the language dropdown lists in the **Open Document** dialog box will be disabled, and thus cannot be changed by the user.
-Otherwise, end users can change the proposed language combination at their discretion.
+When the detection level is set to [Certain](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.DetectionLevel.yml#fields), the language dropdown lists in the **Open Document** dialog are disabled and cannot be changed by the user.
+Otherwise, users can change the proposed language combination as needed.

 ![LanguagesAutoDeteced](images/LanguagesAutoDeteced.jpg)

-When the language pair has been programmatically determined by the sniffer, the user does not have to select the source/target language combination manually upon opening the file.
-The language pair will be displayed in the status bar of Var:ProductName, e.g.:
+When the sniffer programmatically determines the language pair, users don't need to manually select the source/target language combination when opening the file.
+Var:ProductName displays the language pair in the status bar:

 ![LanguagePair](images/LanguagePair.jpg)

->[!NOTE]
->
+> [!NOTE]
->If the sniffer determines that the file is not supported, you should communicate this to the user.
-This is done in the same way as in a native file type plug-in.
-See chapter [User Communication Through Messaging](user_communication_through_messaging.md) for more information and for an example on how to provide users with information on why a given file cannot be processed.
+> If the sniffer determines that the file is not supported, inform the user.
+See [User Communication Through Messaging](user_communication_through_messaging.md) for information on how to provide users with details about why a file cannot be processed.

-Add the Component Reference to the Component Builder
+## Add the Component Reference to the Component Builder
---

-Do not forget to reference the file sniffer component to the File Type Component Builder by inserting the following code to your implementation of the [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) interface.
-Remember that failure to do so will mean that this component will never be used by the file type plug-in, even if the sniffer has been implemented in the assembly.
+Reference the file sniffer component in the File Type Component Builder by adding the following code to your [IFileTypeComponentBuilder](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IFileTypeComponentBuilder.yml) implementation.
+If you fail to reference this component, it will not be used by the file type plug-in, even if the sniffer is implemented in the assembly.

 # [C#](#tab/tabid-7)
 ```cs